CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 * **BBP**: Bayes by Backprop (https://arxiv.org/abs/1505.05424).
 We use 'local reparameterisation' as a variance reduction technique (https://arxiv.org/abs/1506.02557).
 * **DUN**: A novel depth uncertainty network which permits inference over both weights and the number of message passing iterations.
 Our DUN combines Bayes by Backprop with the 'vanilla' DUN proposed by Antoran et al. (https://arxiv.org/abs/2006.08437).

-If you're new to Bayesian learning I'd suggest steadily working through the following excellent resources (in this order):
+If you're new to Bayesian learning, these are excellent resources (they helped me a lot!):
 1. 'The Case for Bayesian Deep Learning' by Andrew Gordon Wilson (https://arxiv.org/abs/2001.10995)
 2. The first two chapters of Yarin Gal's PhD thesis (http://mlg.eng.cam.ac.uk/yarin/thesis/thesis.pdf)
 3. The first two chapters of the GP book (http://www.gaussianprocess.org/gpml/chapters/RW.pdf)